-They can do full-on comfort food like my cheese-laden baked gnocchi recipe.
+They can do full-on comfort food like my cheese-laden Gnocchi alla Sorrentina recipe, sausage gnocchi in tomato sauce or balsamic mushroom gnocchi bake.
 But they are also great for using up vegetables and making a quick and light meal.

 It is insanely quick weighing in at a shade over 10-12 minutes and it is packed full of great autumnal flavours.

 Walnuts are a wonderful earthy addition alongside the bright verdant savoy cabbage.